devniz/revolut-banking-service/README.md

 The REST API is accepting those calls:

-- /POST account: Create a new Account given a name is the body.
+- /POST account: Create a new Account given a name in the body.
 - /GET account: Return all created account stored.
 - /GET account/{id}: Return account by ID.
 - /POST transfer: Create a new transaction between 2 accounts.